White houses with tile roofs, Cusco, Peru

 Cusco, Peru – Travel Guide

-It’s hard to find a backpacker out there who hasn’t fallen head over heels in love with Peru’s Andean city of Cusco.
+It’s hard to find a backpacker out there who hasn’t fallen head over heels in love with the Andean city of Cusco, Peru.
 Snuggled in lush green mountains lies the red-roofed city centre, where a perfect mix of gastronomical bites, nightlife, and never-ending adventures awaits…

-You’ve seen pictures of the iconic Machu Picchu, and incredible hikes will take you out to the lands that the Inca built.
-However, stay right in the city centre and you will find enough to keep your backpacking spirits mighty high (Cusco’s altitude at 3,300 meters will definitely help with this as well)!
+You’ve seen the pictures of the iconic Machu Picchu and incredible hikes from Cusco will take you out to the lands that the Inca built.
+Stay right in the city centre and you will find plenty on the doorstep to keep your backpacking spirits mighty high too (Cusco’s altitude of 3,300 meters will definitely help with this as well)!

-Party until sunrise, with plenty of places offering live music and enough venues for dancing to burn a hole right through your trekking boots (this is Cusco after all, there’s no need to dress up).
+Party ‘til sunrise – there are plenty of places offering live music and enough dancing to burn a hole right through your trekking boots (this is Cusco after all, there’s no need to dress up)!

 Cusco Cathedral, Plaza Mayor, Cusco, Peru